shaders/pushwoosh-windows-phone-sdk/README.md

 Pushwoosh Windows Phone SDK
 =====================

 The SDK contains source code for Windows Phone platform.
+Pre-built SDK is located in:
+For WP7: PushSDK/SDKBuild/WP7
+For WP8: PushSDK/SDKBuild/WP7

 The guilde for SDK integration is available on Pushwoosh website:
 http://www.pushwoosh.com/programming-push-notification/windows-phone/windows-phone-sdk-configuration-guide/